Logo Futurismo

 David Rodrigues | The spectacular view from Vista do Rei viewpoint

-Begin your day trip at Vista do Rei, the iconic viewpoint on the caldera and its twin lakes.
+Begin your day trip at Vista do Rei, the iconic view of the caldera and its twin lakes.
 Moreover, at this spot, you will find the spooky abandoned hotel of Monte Palace.

 Hiking Trails: Cumeeira Grande & Serra Devassa